 Tracking time: advanced

-This means every minute of your workday can be easily accounted for, whether it is billable time or not.
-You can clearly see who did what task, when, for how long, and at what cost to your clients or business.
-And, todo.vu can neatly collate all of this information for you, even calculating time-cost totals, in clear reports.
+This means you can see who did what task, when, and for how long, as well as the dollar value of that tracked time.
+And, todo.vu can collate all of this information for you in clear reports.

-In this Help article, you will learn how to record time manually, edit tracked time, set time budgets, and record time on behalf of other staff users.
+In this Help article, you will learn how to log time manually, edit logged time, set time budgets, and record time on behalf of other staff users.

 To learn how to track and record time with the user-friendly timer, please see our ‘Tracking Time: the basics’ Help article.